-Reason: To ensure that the development contributes to ecological enhancement on the site and in accordance with Policy DM37 of Brighton & Hove City Plan Part 2, Policy CP10 of the Brighton & Hove City Plan Part One and Supplementary Planning Document SPD11 Nature Conservation and Development.
+Reason: To enhance the biodiversity of the site and to comply with Policy DM37 of Brighton & Hove City Plan Part 2, Policy CP10 of the Brighton & Hove City Plan Part One and Supplementary Planning Document SPD11 Nature Conservation and Development.

-18. No development above ground floor slab level of any part of the development hereby permitted shall take place until details of the construction of the green roofs have been submitted to and approved in writing by the Local Planning Authority.
+15. No development above ground floor slab level of any part of the development hereby permitted shall take place until details of the construction of the green roofs have been submitted to and approved in writing by the Local Planning Authority.
 The details shall include a cross section, construction method statement, the seed mix, and a maintenance and irrigation programme.
 The roofs shall then be constructed in accordance with the approved details and shall be retained as such thereafter.

-Reason: To ensure that the development contributes to ecological enhancement on the site and in accordance with Policy DM37 of Brighton & Hove City Plan Part 2, Policy CP10 of the Brighton & Hove City Plan Part One and Supplementary Planning Document SPD11 Nature Conservation and Development.
+Reason: To ensure that the development contributes to ecological enhancement on the site and in accordance with Policy DM37 of Brighton & Hove City Plan

+Part 2, Policy CP10 of the Brighton & Hove City Plan Part One and Supplementary Planning Document SPD11 Nature Conservation and Development.